Story by Cristina Chi

 “Never in my life did I imagine that I would teach 90 students in a single classroom,” said Lugo in Filipino.
 She started teaching in the school in 2004.

 She said that returning to this setup during the COVID-19 pandemic would be “unthinkable.”

-After more than a year of school closure, the Department of Education (DepEd) faces the challenge of how schools with classroom shortages can reopen safely, which stakeholders say will require considerable planning to avoid pre-pandemic scenarios of crowded classrooms.
+After more than a year of school closure, the Department of Education (DepEd) faces the challenge of reopening the country’s limited number of classrooms safely, which stakeholders say will require considerable planning to avoid pre-pandemic scenarios of crowding.

-This would require more classrooms to house students even if they came to school on different days of the week, DepEd Undersecretary Alain Pascua said.
+This would require classrooms to house more students even if they came to school on different days of the week, DepEd Undersecretary Alain Pascua told TNP.

 “We still need to build more classrooms because it’s not enough.
 Even if we make the arrangement ‘Tuesday-Thursday’ and ‘Monday-Wednesday-Friday’ with only 50% of students in attendance,” he added.

 In the past, public schools often resorted to bloated class sizes and congested classrooms to adjust to a shortage of facilities, especially in highly urbanized areas.

 But overcrowded classrooms would no doubt be dangerous in the middle of a pandemic, said pediatric infectious disease expert Mary Ann Bunyi.
 “If you have a classroom full of students, the ventilation will be compromised.
 Viral particles from an infected person could easily spread,” she added.